fongandrew/hydeout/hsn.md

 ## Learn more

-Find out more about our technique in our paper, or come see our presentation at SIGGRAPH 2020.
+Find out more about our technique in our paper, or come see our (virtual) presentation at SIGGRAPH 2020.

 <a id="github-link"
       class="icon" title="HSN Github Repo" aria-label="Github Project"